-A great way to discover if any of your ancestors served in the military is looking through your family's heirlooms and memorabilia.
-Chances are that if your ancestor served, there's a photograph of them in uniform, or medals that have been passed down have been stored for safekeeping.
+A great way to discover if any of your ancestors served in the military is by looking through your family's heirlooms and memorabilia.
+Chances are that if your ancestor served, there's a photo of them in uniform, or medals that have been passed down have been stored for safekeeping.

-Be sure to look through photographs, postcards, family letters, and family journals for more clues about family that may have served.
-Finding a letter, for example, might give you clues on which military records to search next by either location of service, or dates on the letter.
+Be sure to look through old photos, postcards, family letters and journals for more clues about relatives that may have served.
+Finding a letter, for example, might give you clues on which military records to search next by revealing either location of service, or dates on the letter.
 No piece of information is too small.

 4. Browse record sets prior to searching

-From the way our records are sorted, you can simply browse through the collections, see which records cover which years, and decide which records will be the best option for your research.
+You can simply browse through the collections, see which collections cover which years, and decide which records will be the best option for your research.

 5. Keep your timeline handy

-f you're unsure whether your ancestor served in the military, having significant dates from their lives readily available will help make your search easier.
+If you're unsure whether your ancestor served in the military, having significant dates from their lives readily available will make your search easier.
 As you browse record sets, watch the dates and try to assess if your ancestor would have served or not.
-One item to keep in mind is ages for registration.
+One item to keep in mind is registration ages.
 This will differ by country and conflict and is worth researching in advance for your specific research.